piascikj/imdone/README.md

    `[this is a task in doing](#doing:0)`
 ####Tasks are sorted by the number after the `:`
 ####imdone will create a folder named imdone that will contain your custom configuration and a file to keep your lists in order
 - you should keep imdone in source control

+####Filter by file name
+- You can filter by the file name the task are in.
+- As you type in the "filter by file name" field, tasks are filtered

 ###Configuration
 After running imdone for the first time, modify imdone/imdone.js in your project directory.
 The default config looks like this.
 Your imdone.js will extend this.